Skip to main content

 This action follows a lump sum funding model.
 The amount of the single lump sum contribution will be determined for each grant based on the estimated budget of the action proposed by the applicant.
 The granting authority will fix the lump sum of each grant based on the proposal, evaluation result, funding rates and the maximum grant amount set in the call.

-Maximum EU contribution per network on foreign policy issues is EUR 1.200,000
+Maximum EU contribution per network on external policy issues is EUR 1 200 000

 How is the project lump sum determined?